 World Relief is passionate about helping communities lift themselves up out of poverty — finding new physical, financial, and spiritual health.
 To help empower the most vulnerable to realize their economic potential, World Relief and local church partners teach volunteers financial and agricultural methods that benefit entire communities.

 Through simple savings techniques, small loans, and successful agriculture production, vulnerable people around the world are breaking free from the chains of poverty.
-Learn more about our work to help communities lift themselves out of poverty.
+Join our network of changemakers and help communities lift themselves out of poverty.

 World Relief is committed to standing with these vulnerable people — meeting immediate needs, and bringing long-term healing to an entire generation of refugees and internally displaced persons, allowing for transformation within families, communities, and entire regions for years to come.

 Most refugees’ journey will take several twists and turns before they find safety and a new life.
 Where the journey ultimately ends up depends largely on who is there to help him at each turn.
 World Relief strategically places itself at the points where refugee families most need help, providing essential supplies to families who have been forced to flee their homes, safe spaces for refugee children to find a sense of normalcy, and resettlement services to newly arrived refugees in need of housing, employment, and schools for their children.
-Learn more about the Refugee Crisis.
+Join our network of changemakers and help refugees in their journey.

 That’s staggering when you consider the 65.3 million people currently displaced worldwide — a number that's equivalent to 1/5 of the U.S. population.
 Often it is children who are most at risk during crisis.
 Displaced children lose much more than their homes.
 They often lose their childhood, having been prevented from opportunities for play and normal childhood activities.